 Beyond the obvious health benefit derived from incorporating fresh produce into one’s diet, a 2016 study published in Preventative Medicine Reports found “robust evidence” for the positive effects of gardening on health saying gardening can “improve physical, psychological, and social health, which can, from a long-term perspective, alleviate and prevent various health issues facing today's society.”
 Another study showed a specific educational benefit - children who participated in gardening projects scored higher in science achievement than those who did not.

 The indoor Tower Garden is being used in schools across the country to grow fresh vegetables all year round.
 The system plugs into an electrical source, using ultra-violet light, water and nutrients instead of dirt.
-In Lincoln, Brownell, Calvert, McPhee, Everett, Riley Campbell, and Christ Lutheran schools currently or have utilized a Tower Garden in their school or after school programming to teach kids the science of growing as well as provide an opportunity to taste and cook fresh produce.
+In Lincoln, Brownell, Calvert, Campbell, Holmes, Randolph and Riley elementary schools currently or have utilized a Tower Garden in their school or after school programming to teach kids the science of growing as well as provide an opportunity to taste and cook fresh produce.

 - Tower Garden Informational Brochure

 - Informational Resource Links